wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 ## Step 2: Deploy

- Once you have developed a scheduled task and synced its configuration to the Choreo Console, you need to deploy it to be able to run it.
+Once you have developed a scheduled task implementation and synced it to the Choreo Console, you need to deploy it to be able to run it.

+!!! info
+    When you deploy the REST API, Choreo gets the REST API implementation from the Git repository where you previously saved it and deploys it in a Kubernetes container.

 To deploy it, follow this procedure:

 1. Navigate back to the Choreo Console.
 Be sure that you are currently viewing your scheduled task on the **Components** page.